super7ramp/croiseur/doc/explanation/Why-dictionaries-matter.md

 2. Words can be repeated in the grid.

 > — [Long92] in his paper does mention having computed results dropping hypothesis 1., which
-> resulted in slightly higher numbers with the dictionary it used.
-Unfortunately, he doesn't precise
+> resulted in slightly higher numbers with the dictionary he used.
+Unfortunately, he did not precise
 > the formula in this case, nor the dictionary he used for his results.
 > [Long92] did not mention the second point.
 It might be a mistake from my side but this what
 > I deduced when trying to re-find the formula, see next section.

-#### Rationale
+##### Rationale

-[Long92] does not describe the steps he used to get to this estimation.
-Here is an attempt to re-find them.

 Let us start with the simplest case, a square grid of size $n = 2$.
 Let us define the fixed crossings $c_1, c_2, c_3, c_4$: